Alarm grows in Serbia over virus surge; lockdown urged - WTMJ

 “The exhaustion is beyond all limits,” Kon said of the country’s medical workers.
 “It can no longer be tolerated.”

-Health authorities say 4,000 COVID-19 patients remain hospitalized in Serbia and reported new infections have reached 3,500 a day, up from under 2,000 a day only a few weeks ago.
+Health authorities say 4,000 COVID-19 patients remain hospitalized in Serbia and reported new infections reached over 4,000 on Tuesday, up from under 2,000 a day only a few weeks ago.
 Serbia has recorded nearly 4,500 virus-related deaths.

 Experts have blamed the recent surge of infections on private parties and nightclubs flouting anti-virus rules as well as on ski resorts that stayed open throughout the winter.